viamrobotics/docs/docs/components/board/_index.md

 You can control the flow of electricity to these pins to change their state between "high" (active) and "low" (inactive), and wire them to send [digital signals](https://en.wikipedia.org/wiki/Digital_signal) to and from other hardware.

+This control is simpified with [`viam-server`](/installation).
+When Viam's software is running on a computer with GPIO pins accessible to external hardware [components](/components), it manages GPIO signaling to abstract control to [resource](/appendix/glossary/#term-resource) APIs.

+{{% figure src="img/board-comp-options.png" alt="Image showing two board options: First, running viam-server locally and second, running via a peripheral plugged into the USB port of a computer that is running the viam-server." title="Two different board options: a single-board computer with GPIO pins running `viam-server` locally, or a GPIO peripheral plugged into a desktop computer's USB port, with the computer running `viam-server`." %}}

+The [RDK](/internals/rdk) also provides the [`GPIOPin` interface](#gpiopin-api) for direct control and monitoring of the state of GPIO pins.

 ## Configuration

 Configure a *board* component on your robot to communicate with the other [components](/components) of the robot, signaling as overseen by a computer running `viam-server`.

-Supported board models are single-board computers (SBCs) with GPIO pins and CPUs, GPIO peripheral devices, or PWM peripheral devices that you must connect to a SBC.
+Supported board models are single-board computers (SBCs) with GPIO pins and CPUs capable of running `viam-server`, GPIO peripheral devices that must connect to external computers, or PWM peripheral devices that must connect to CPUs providing GPIO pins.

 For model-specific configuration information, click on one of the following models: